Motia Icon

 • Use traceId - Follow requests through your entire flow

-• Check Workbench - Visual debugging is easier
+• Check the iii development console - Visual debugging is easier

 • Use objects - Don't log strings, log objects